Coherent analogues of matrix factorizations and relative singularity categories: Introduction

 \subsection{Morphisms of finite flat dimension}

-Let $f\:Y\rarrow X$ be a morphism of schemes as above, and $\B_X\rarrow\B_Y$ is a compatible morphism of quasi-coherent CDG\+algebras.
+Let $f\:Y\rarrow X$ be a morphism of separated Noetherian schemes, and let $\B_X\rarrow\B_Y$ be a compatible morphism of quasi-coherent CDG\+algebras.
 We will say that the quasi-coherent graded algebra $\B_Y$ \emph{has finite flat dimension over\/ $\B_X$} if (the left derived functor of) the functor of inverse image~$f^*$ acting between the abelian categories of quasi-coherent graded modules over $\B_X$ and $\B_Y$ has finite homological dimension.
 Equivalently, for any affine open subschemes $U\subset X$ and $V\subset Y$ such that $f(V)\subset U$ the graded right $\B_X(U)$\+module $\B_Y(V)$ should have finite flat dimension.

 A quasi-coherent graded $\B_X$\+module is said to be \emph{adjusted to\/~$f^*$} if its derived inverse image under~$f$, as an object of the derived category of the abelian category of quasi-coherent graded $\B_Y$\+modules, coincides with the underived inverse image.
 Denote the DG\+category of quasi-coherent CDG\+modules over $\B_X$ whose underlying graded $\B_X$\+modules are adjusted to~$f^*$ by $\B_X\qcoh_\fadj$.
 When $\B_X$ is Noetherian, let $\B_X\coh_\fadj$ denote the similarly defined DG\+category of coherent CDG\+modules.
 We will use our usual notation for the absolute derived and coderived categories of these DG\+categories of CDG\+modules.